 A Residency in Beijing for Artists to Experience Alternative Life

 This is a typical activity of most sunset afternoon from in-house artists.
-A drink among artists and friends leads to dinner, hours of casual conversation about art and life, or the perfect dishes being turned out by an experimental venture.
+A drink among artists and friends leads to dinner, hours of casual conversation about art and life, or the perfect dishes turned out by an gastronomic venture.

 This year the Cookie House is open for public to celebrate their 12th year stay in Beijing.
 The Rose Manor will be ready for more artists of different mediums to apply in residency.